 Such a decision by the Trump administration is likely to have an adverse impact on thousands of Indian IT professionals.
-Already a large number of Indians on the H-1B visas have lost their jobs and are headed back home during the coronavirus pandemic that has severely hit the US economy.
+Many Indians on the H-1B visas have already lost their jobs and are headed back home during the coronavirus pandemic that has severely hit the US economy.

 According to the Department of Homeland Security, the interim final rule to be published in Federal Register will be effective in 60 days.

-According to the Department of Homeland Security, the US Citizenship and Immigration Services is forgoing the regular notice and comment period to immediately ensure that employing H-1B workers will not worsen the economic crisis caused by COVID-19 and adversely affect wages and working conditions of similarly employed US workers, it said.
+According to the Department of Homeland Security, the US Citizenship and Immigration Services is forgoing the regular notice and comment period to immediately ensure that employing H-1B workers will not worsen the economic crisis caused by COVID-19 and adversely affect wages.
+Working conditions of similarly employed US workers, it said.

 The pandemic’s economic impact is an obvious and compelling fact that justifies good cause to issue this interim final rule.

-We have entered an era in which economic security is an integral part of homeland security.
+We have entered an era in which economic security is integral to homeland security.
 Put simply, economic security is homeland security.
 In response, we must do everything we can within the bounds of the law to make sure the American worker is put first, said Acting Secretary Chad Wolf.

 US Secretary of Labour Eugene Scalia said that these changes will strengthen foreign worker programmes and secure American workers’ opportunities for stable, good-paying jobs.